Why You Shouldn't Ignore A Car "Colour Change" Warning

 A colour change on a car is exactly what it sounds like; the original paint job of the vehicle has been altered, and a new paint job has been applied to the exterior of the car.

 One of the easiest ways to determine if a car's colour has been changed is by checking the vehicle history report.
-The report will typically indicate if the car's colour has been changes and if there are any other issues related to the paint job, such as previous repairs.
+The report will typically indicate if the car's colour has been changed and if there are any other issues related to the paint job, such as previous repairs.

 "Colour Change" on a One Check report explained

-While changing the colour of a car can be done for legitimate reasons, if our One Check shows a colour change "Warning", it is essential not to ignore it as it could be an indication of potential issues with the car.
+While changing the colour of a car can be done for legitimate reasons, if our One Check shows a car colour change "Warning", it is essential not to ignore it as it could be an indication of potential issues with the car.
 Some of the most common reasons include:

 Cosmetic purposes: The owner of the car might have changed the colour of the car to give it a fresh new look, to personalise it to their taste or to make it stand out from other vehicles on the road.